-- Similarly, the FLOCERT website provides a list of Fairtrade-certified operators worldwide, including buyers in Europe (Select “Product category” and "Coffee").
+- Similarly, the FLOCERT website provides a list of Fairtrade-certified operators worldwide, including buyers in Europe (choose Coffee in ‘Product Category’).

-- Read our study about the market channels and segments in the coffee sector for more information about market entry strategies.
+- Read our study on market channels and segments in the coffee sector for more information about market entry strategies.

 - Use online trading sites to help you map your target markets.